Trigintaduonion

 In abstract algebra, the trigintaduonions, also known as the 32-ions, 32-nions, 2^{5}-nions form a 32-dimensional noncommutative and nonassociative algebra over the real numbers.

 Names

 The word trigintaduonion is derived from Latin triginta 'thirty' + duo 'two' + the suffix -nion, which is used for hypercomplex number systems.
 Other names include 32-ion, 32-nion, 2^{5}-ion, and 2^{5}-nion.
+Trigintaduonions have also been referred to as pathions ($\mathbb P$), which Robert P. C. de Marrais had named in reference to the 32 paths of wisdom from the Kabbalistic (Jewish mystical) text Sefer Yetzirah.
+However, this term is not generally accepted as standard terminology.